 Many readers of my novel When Gulls Fly Low have remarked that they found it to be a wonderful lesson in forgiveness.
 One even said it was the best book on forgiving she’d ever read.

 At first this mystified me, because I’d never thought of it as anything like that.
 But I figured that so many people couldn’t be wrong.
 So I looked a little closer, and I could see what they meant.
 Then one reader, Judi S., wrote and published a review of the book that highlighted that aspect.
 Below is an excerpt from her review in which she quotes a passage from the Gulls that is very representative of the way it deals with forgiveness.
-Notice, the word is never even mentioned.
+Notice, the word itself is never even mentioned.

 Here, Henry is talking to his mother-in-law, Josie.
 They have been adversaries until now, but she has now removed herself as an obstacle in his life.
 She is surprised that he does not take the opportunity to gloat at having “dethroned the old battle-ax.”
 Henry says: